Pyrotechnic Articles (Safety) Regulations 2015: Northern Ireland

 6. Obligations of importers

-For the purposes of the 2015 Regulations as they apply in NI, an importer is a business or person established in NI or the EEA who places a pyrotechnic article from outside of the EEA or NI on the NI or EEA market.
+For the purposes of the 2015 Regulations as they apply in NI, an importer is a business or person who is established in NI and places a pyrotechnic article on the market that has been supplied to them for distribution, consumption or use in the course of a commercial activity, whether in return for payment or free of charge, from an EEA state.
 Therefore, a business or person based in NI who is supplied with a product from GB will be an importer under the 2015 Regulations, if they then sell that product on the NI (or EEA) markets.

 In the 2015 Regulations, many of the importer obligations are set out in detail separately from the manufacturer obligations.
 The key obligations of importers in the 2015 Regulations include: